-Classification of Instructional Programs (CIP) code: 30.1901 Standard Occupational Classification (SOC) code: 29-1031 physiology and biology to human nutritional needs.
-The major includes two tracks: the Didactic Program in Dietetics (DPD) track leading to becoming a registered dietitian/nutritionist (RDN) and the Nutrition Sciences track leading to application in research or industry.
+Classification of Instructional Programs (CIP) code: 30.1901 Standard Occupational Classification (SOC) code: 29-1031

+The Master of Science in Human Nutrition is designed to provide the didactic coursework necessary to prepare students to address the nutrition needs of individuals or groups through the prevention or management of illness or chronic disease.
+This major also encompasses nutrition science, the application of the principles of biochemistry, physiology and biology to human nutritional needs.
+The major includes two tracks: the Didactic Program in Dietetics (DPD) track leading to becoming a registered dietitian nutritionist (RDN) and the Nutrition Sciences track leading to application in research or industry.
 Applicants to the program should indicate to which track they are applying in their essay/personal statement.